Mission: Promote purposeful passionate people to help them reach professional and personal potential while enjoying life to the fullest.

 One year, just look at the positive connections made.
 I hope you're proud of yourselves Stephen Thomas - you've raised the bar yet again.
 So great that the whole team was out and the numbers were through the roof!

-A note of wisdom right before my talk from @STPres Neil Gallaiford :
+A note of wisdom right before my talk from @STPres Neil Gallaiford : "know what I tell young professionals about what to do when opportunity knocks?"

 "Say Yes".

-You're not cutting off a body part, it's scary but don't look back
+Yes to your excellence Yes to the potential you know is there You're not cutting off a body part, it's scary but don't look back

 Great advice Neil.